-We have audited the accompanying consolidated balance sheets of Crown Crafts, Inc. and subsidiaries as of March 30, 2014 and March 31, 2013, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Crown Crafts, Inc. and subsidiaries as of March 29, 2015 and March 30, 2014, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for the years then ended.
 In connection with our audits of the consolidated financial statements, we also have audited financial statement Schedule II included in Item 15.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statements chedule based on our audits.